Visitors Guide to Murcia

 When to go

-Murcia is one of the hottest places in Spain during the summer months, so is best avoided during July and August unless you enjoy intense heat with daytime maximums typically reaching a scorching 35-40 degrees.
-Winter is actually a good time to visit when daytime temperatures generally reach 14-19 degrees maximum.
+Murcia is one of the hottest places in Spain during the summer months, so is best avoided during July and August unless you enjoy intense heat with daytime maximums typically reaching a sizzling 35-40 degrees.
+Winter is a good time to visit when daytime temperatures generally reach 14-19 degrees maximum although nights can be chilly.

 How to get there